Blog Menu

 Tracking eCommerce profitability

-If you want your eCommerce business to thrive, you better monitor your operations, brand and customer behavior.
+If you want your eCommerce business to thrive, you should monitor your operations, brand and customer behavior.
 These are the lifeblood of your venture; knowing what to do with this data can single-handedly save a business.

 To make sure your venture in eCommerce is profitable, keep an eye on these key metrics: